GOdogs-Project/Imputation/New_Analysis/README.md

 * We have 2 values we can explore:
   * Concordance: *concord_type0*
   * $r^2$: - *r2_type0*
+* We can explore these by SNP Position, Chromosome Chunk, Chromosome.
+* Additionally, we also have sample specific info files so can explore how different individual dogs/breeds/types fare.

 #### 2. Evaluation of raw SNP non-reference concordance.
 * Process the imputation haplotype file for each chromosome and store the REF and ALT allele and haplotype calls.